 29 Apr How To Choose Wines To Pair With Peking Duck

-Factors To Consider For Pairing With Peking Duck
+Factors To Consider For Peking Duck Wine Pairing

 Before selecting a specific wine from the menu, diners should stop to consider the strongest flavors in Peking Duck and how to balance the bitterness, heat, sweetness, and saltiness with a chosen wine.
 Despite the complex, fatty, and rich taste of this dish, the most important thing to consider is its plum sauce.
 It tends to have both sweet and sour components with sweet edging out sour by just a bit.